The Syncytial Mesh Model: A Mesoscale Control-Field Framework for Scale-Dependent Coherence in the Brain: Biological Substrate: Astrocytic Syncytia as a Mesoscale Control Field

-The Syncytial Mesh substrate primarily contributes to infra-slow, delta, and theta oscillations ($< \SI{12}{\hertz}$), whereas gamma/beta synchrony arises from fast GABAergic circuits and direct axonal coupling [33, 34, 35].
-Astrocyte density and domain overlap vary across regions, making mesh effects strongest in associative cortex and attenuated in highly myelinated areas [13, 14].
-Astrocyte syncytia emerge gradually during postnatal development [36], and their degradation in aging or disease may contribute to observed shifts in coherence structure, particularly in low-frequency cortical dynamics.
+The Syncytial Mesh substrate, as formulated here, is primarily intended to apply to infra-slow, delta, and theta dynamics ($< \SI{12}{\hertz}$).
+Faster gamma/beta synchrony arises primarily from fast GABAergic circuits and direct axonal coupling [33, 34, 35] and lies outside the scope of this model.
+Astrocyte density and domain overlap vary across regions, so mesoscale effects are expected to be most relevant in associative cortex and attenuated in highly myelinated areas [13, 14].
+Astrocyte syncytia develop gradually during the postnatal period [36, 53], and their alteration in aging or disease may contribute to observed shifts in slow coherence structure.